skip-pay/django-is-core/docs/views.rst

 Inline views allow editing related objects within a parent object's detail page.

 .. note::
-   **Use Case**: Inline views are perfect for parent-child relationships like Order → Order Items, Article → Tags, or Invoice → Line Items.
+   **Use Case**: Inline views are suitable for parent-child relationships like Order → Order Items, Article → Tags, or Invoice → Line Items.

 **Example:** Edit article tags directly in the article detail view without navigating to a separate page.